animaldna/aws-ecs-tf-public/README.md

 The Route 53 hosted zone was also created outside of Terraform.
 Most domains are already registered and setup when a new service is created, as was the case with mine.

-**This project is meant to manage infrastructure only, NOT deployment.** The `image` variable is technically meant to be a placeholder, although you could use whatever you want.
-A deploy script handles task definition updates outside of Terraform.
-[You can read more about this setup here ]()(coming soon.)
+**This project is meant to manage infrastructure only, NOT deployment.**

+The `image` variable is technically meant to be a placeholder, as a deploy script handles task definition updates outside of Terraform.
+[You can read more about this setup here ]()(coming soon).
+The default right now is a public sleep container.
+Pass something meaningful when launching, otherwise you'll get 503 errors from the load balancer.

 ## CI/CD Pipeline
 TBD